Lichen Planus: No Cortisone

 Cortisone is hardly an effective long-term treatment for Lichen Planus in our experience.

 Lichen Planus is conventionally treated using cortisone.
-Our significant experience based on the treatment of over 4500 cases of Lichen Planus (as in September 2015), without any use of cortisone, has taught us many things.
+Our significant experience based on the treatment of over 4500 cases of Lichen Planus (as of September 2015) without any use of cortisone has taught us many things.
 Some of the learning that has happened to the use or abuse of cortisone is worth sharing with the patient as well as the medical fraternity.

 01 Cortisone may help initially for a short time